vm11962-2131012/vm2131012.github.io/wiki.md

 # GIS in NASA
-Victoria Martinez
+by Victoria Martinez

 ## Top 4 Space Missions
 - Blue Ghost Mission I
 - Mars Reconnaissance Orbiter
-- Curiosity Rover
 - Landsat 9
+- Mars Odyssey

 ## Blue Ghost Mission I
 ![images](Images/blue-ghost.webp)
-*credits to NASA*
+*"Firefly's Blue Ghost Lander" credits to NASA*

 NASA is developing a series of lunar deliveries and Firefly's Blue Ghost Lander will help mark the beginnings of controlled human existence on the Moon.
 The lander will be on the Moon for 14 days studying the intricate subsurface up to 700 miles deep.
 By exploring an untouched area of the moon, using magnetotellurics will help conduct analysis on surface and magnetic fields of Moon surface materials helping define their compositions.